Ebedthan/xgt/paper/paper.md

 # Summary

 Microbial genomic analyses heavily rely on curated genomes for various types of analyses, such as genomic, pangenomic, and structural variation assessments.
 This valuable data is accessible through the Genome Taxonomy Database (GTDB), which offers meticulously curated genomes and a standardized microbial taxonomy based on genome phylogeny [@parks:2018].
 However, accessing this database programmatically can be challenging due to the limited options provided by its application programming interface (API).
-To address this issue, we introduce `xgt`, a free and open-source command-line tool and Rust package.
+Additionally, many researchers currently access this data manually through web interfaces for tasks like genome annotation and functional characterization, a process prone to errors and time-consuming manual data entry.
-`xgt` facilitates efficient querying and parsing of the GTDB by offering a user-friendly command-line interface.
-It comprises multiple modules that mirror the functionality of the database's API for search and querying purposes, while also providing enhanced parsing capabilities.
+To streamline this process, we introduce `xgt`, a free and open-source command-line tool and Rust package. `xgt` simplifies querying and parsing of GTDB data with its user-friendly command-line interface.
+It includes multiple modules mirroring the database's API functionality for search and querying, along with enhanced parsing capabilities.

 `xgt` offers a suite of tools, including: